 The site assessment process applied the Hierarchy of Controls to determine the appropriate controls to mitigate risks.
 PPE has been deemed necessary in circumstances where the risk of COVID-19 exposure cannot be eliminated or sufficiently reduced by other control methods.
+MAG defines PPE as a face mask and eye protection worn together to protect all mucous membranes.
 PPE is not a substitute for other important infection prevention and control practices such as physical distancing and hand hygiene.